markdryan/subtilis/docs/Subtilis.md

 is no limit on the length of strings apart from the memory made avaiable to the program.

+Strings in Subtilis have value semantics as they do in BBC BASIC.
+However, strings are actually implemented as copy on write reference types in Subtilis.
+Assigning one string to another does not the copy source's data.
+It simply increases its reference count.
+This makes assigning one string to another and passing and returning strings to and from functions nice and quick.
+There is a price to pay when the string is modified however.
+When modifying a string using += or the statement form of left$, mid$ or right string$, a copy of the target string may need to be made.
+The copy only happens if the reference count of the underlying string is > 1, but even in this case there is still a price to be paid as the reference count check needs to be done at runtime, so there's a small performance penalty.
+Also, as we need to build these checks into our compiled code, language constructs that modify strings tend to generate more code than constructs that read from strings.

 ### Arrays

 Arrays variables can be declared in two different ways in Subtilis.